Arab-Urbanism/palurban/content/theme/futures.en.md

 ---
 title: "Palestine Futures: Spaces and Imaginations"
 slug: futures
+draft: false
+weight: 1
 tags:
   - futures
   - forecasting
   - backcasting
+lastmod: 2024-10-13T22:18:00
+summary: The future of Palestine
+image: /content/theme/futures.jpeg
 ---
 After the signing of the Oslo Accords, the 1990s saw a steady erosion of a Palestinian political project of territorial liberation and political emancipation.
 Radical politics and social imaginaries were replaced with a relentless integration into global neoliberalism.
 Simultaneously, the two-state solution was declared dead multiple times, and Palestinian calls for a one-state solution were revived.
 But as climate change looms over the region, the future looks more precarious than ever, prompting a search for futures that assert the position of Palestine in relation to its regional context.
 Meanwhile, a rich preoccupation with alternative futurities abound: from speculative fiction and artwork, to endeavours of archiving and imagining a decolonial future beyond the violence of settler colonialism, to questions of social reproduction and embodied futurities.

 ## Key Questions

 - How are Palestinians imagining and planning for alternative futures for Palestine?
 - How desirable are such futures, given the fragmentation of the Palestinian people?
 - What are the social, political, and economic formations that those futures (re)produce?
 - How do we forge pathways for reaching the desired futures of Palestine?

 ## Key Cases

 - Larissa Sansour’s trilogy: a Space Exodus (2008), Nation Estate (2012), and In the future they ate from the finest Porcelain (2015) all available via Kanopy.
 - Palestine Land Society architectural competitions ([web](https://www.plands.org/en/competition-news))
 - One Democratic State movement ([web](https://onedemocraticstate.com))
 - Palestine + 100 ([web](https://commapress.co.uk/books/palestine-100/))
 - The Palestine Heirloom Seed Library (PHSL) ([web](https://viviensansour.com/Palestine-Heirloom))

 ## Key References

 1. Farsakh, Leila.
 2021.
 Introduction: The Struggle for Self-Determination and the Palestinian Quest for Statehood.
-In: Farsakh, L (ed.), _Rethinking Statehood in Palestine_.
+In: Farsakh, L (ed.), *Rethinking Statehood in Palestine*.
 California: University of California Press.
 Open access ([link](https://doi.org/10.1525/luminos.113.a))
 2. Hassouna, Silvia.
 2023.
 Cultivating biodiverse futures at the (postcolonial) botanical garden.
 Transactions of the Institute of British Geographers, ([link](https://doi.org/10.1111/tran.12639))
 3. Hawari, Yara.
 2020.
 Radical Futures: When Palestinians Imagine.
 Al-shabaka ([link](https://al-shabaka.org/commentaries/radical-futures-when-palestinians-imagine/))
 4. فائق مرعي 2020 معمار زاده الخيال: تجارب في التحرر المعماري باب الواد ([link](https://babelwad.com/ar/نصوص/معمار-زاده-الخيال-تجارب-في-التحرر-المع/))

 ----------------------